ACS711LC Current Sensor Carrier -12.5A to +12.5A

 |Description||Specs (6)||Pictures (6)||Resources (1)||FAQs (0)||On the blog (0)|

-Clearance: These sensors are being replaced by the ACS711EX current sensor carrier -15.5A to +15.5A, which features the newer “EX” IC package with a larger optimized sensing range and reduced internal resistance.
-The new version has the same board size, pinout, and hole locations, so it can generally be used as a drop-in replacement for this original “LC”-package version, which we have put on clearance.
-This module is not recommended for new designs that rely on its continued availability.
+Discontinuation notice: This sensor has been replaced by the ACS711EX current sensor carrier -15.5A to +15.5A, which features the newer “EX” IC package with a larger optimized sensing range and reduced internal resistance.
+The new version has the same board size, pinout, and hole locations, so it can generally be used as a drop-in replacement for this original “LC”-package version.

 This current sensor is a carrier board or breakout board for Allegro’s ACS711KLCTR-12AB-T Hall effect-based linear current sensor with overcurrent fault output; we therefore recommend careful reading of the ACS711 datasheet (533k pdf) before using this product.
 The sensor has an operating voltage of 3 V to 5.5 V and an output sensitivity of 110 mV/A when Vcc is 3.3 V (or 167 mV/A when Vcc is 5 V).
 The following list details some of the sensor’s key features: